Taipei EasyCard Guide: Taiwan’s Smart Card

 I may make commissions from purchases made through links.
 Read here for more information.
 And as an Amazon Associate I earn from qualifying purchases.

-A Taiwan EasyCard is an integrated circuit (IC) card you can use to pay for various goods and services throughout Taiwan without cash.
+A Taiwan EasyCard is an integrated circuit (IC) card used to pay for various goods and services throughout Taiwan without cash.
 These cards start at NT$100 ($3.00) and make your time in Taiwan more convenient.

 What Is an EasyCard in Taiwan?